Skip to content

 Frequently Asked Questions

-What should a consultant do when a prospect stops responding after a proposal?
+What should a consultant do when a contact stops responding after a proposal?

 Avoid the two extremes of panic-chasing and passive waiting.
 Instead, follow a structured cadence - a value-add follow-up on day 3, a channel switch on day 7, and a break-up email on day 14.
-Each message should give the prospect something useful rather than asking them to address your anxiety about the deal.
+Each message should give the contact something useful rather than asking them to address your anxiety about the opportunity.

-Why do consultants discount their fees when a prospect goes silent?
+Why do consultants discount their fees when a contact goes silent?

 Silence triggers an internal narrative spiral where consultants assume the worst - usually that price is the problem - and offer discounts before any objection has been raised.
 Silence almost always means busy or low priority, not price resistance.
 Hold your rate until a specific objection is voiced.